Shalom Tomáš Neuman

-Shalom Tomáš Neuman (born July 27, 1947 in Prague, Czechoslovakia) is a Czech born American artist, museum founder, and the driving force behind the visual arts concept of "fusionism".
+Shalom Tomáš Neuman (born July 27, 1947 in Prague, Czechoslovakia) is a Czech-American artist, museum founder, and the driving force behind the visual arts concept of "fusionism".

 Biography

 Neuman was born into a Jewish family in Prague in what was then Czechoslovakia.
-Under the Nazis much of his family was killed and then during the Iron curtain era which followed many of the remaining members of his clan were given the choice of Siberia or death.
+Before he was born, under the Nazis much of his immediate family was killed and then during the Iron Curtain era which followed many of the remaining members of his clan were given the choice of Siberia or death.
 Subsequently, Neuman along with his family moved to Israel.
 At the age of 12 Neuman emigrated to the United States with his family.
 Neumann studied at the Tyler School of Art in Philadelphia before going on to get dual BFAs and MFAs from Carnegie Mellon University in Sculpture and painting.

 Neuman has taught at Cooper Union and Parsons School of Design and been a visiting lecturer at The School of Visual Arts, the Pratt Institute, and Yale University.